staudyy/chromecast-radio/README.md

 ## Downloads
 Download and extract the [latest release](https://github.com/staudyy/chromecast-radio/releases) or clone this repository.

+## Live Demo
+Check out the [live demo](https://chromecastradio.netlify.app/) which showcases the UI!

 ## Getting Started
 1. **Get Chromecast Names**
 If you know the name of your chromecast you can skip this step (the name that appears in every application that supports cast.)
 If not navigate to ```/tools/find_chromecasts``` and run ```find_chromecasts.py```.
 This script will print all available chromecast names in the console.
 We will refer to these names as **"friendly names"**.